1. Welcome to Live

 - The Undo history is no longer cleared when saving a Live Set.

 - The Export Audio/Video dialog now shows toggles for Encode PCM and Encode MP3.
 When Encode PCM is on, a lossless audio file is created.
 WAV, AIFF, and FLAC formats are available for PCM export.
 When Encode MP3 is on, a CBR 320 kbps MP3 file is created.
 It is possible to export PCM and MP3 simultaneously.
 If neither toggle is enabled, the Export button will be disabled.

 - Saving a Set creates a Backup folder within the Project.
 This folder contains the 10 most recently saved versions of the Set.

 - Recorded audio files now include a timestamp in the filename.

-- Live Sets now load samples faster, which may reducing the loading time of some Sets.
+- Live Sets now load samples faster, which may reduce the Set’s loading time.